 (Still collecting information on Marie.
 There isn’t much.).

 Inez Thompson’s husband, Ed, apparently first saw his future wife when she was standing up on a library ladder.
-He noticed her legs and asked her out.
+He immediately walked up to her and asked her out.
 Ed and Inez primarily danced what they called Balboa (what we call “Pure Balboa” today), though they learned some Bal-Swing later in life.
 Inez is known for her smooth movement, and her almost-always bent knees are a striking part of her style, considering very few other influential Bal-Swing followers danced that way.

-Anne Mills is still with us today and has been incredibly helpful in bringing understanding of Balboa and Bal-Swing to the modern dancers.
-In many circles she is known as the “secret keeper,” because she knows things about the dance that very few other original dancers can articulate.
+Anne Mills was been incredibly helpful in bringing understanding of Balboa and Bal-Swing to the modern dancers.
+To some she was known as the “secret keeper,” because she knows things about the dance that very few other original dancers can articulate.

 The first wife of dance legend Hal Takier, Betty helped invent many of the unique trick steps the partnership had.
 After the swing era, however, she soon quit dancing.
 His death in 2012 brought focus to her styling once again in the classroom.